Gravitational-wave amplitudes for compact binaries in eccentric orbits at the third post-Newtonian order: Memory contributions: Introduction

-As soon as LISA will be operating, it will be able to observe compact binaries in our galaxy emitting GWs of much lower frequency.
+As soon as LISA is operational, it will be able to observe compact binaries in our galaxy emitting GWs of much lower frequency.
 At this point they still are expected to have moderate eccentricities~\cite{nelemans-2003,sesana-2017}.
 On the other hand, LISA should be able to detect supermassive black hole binaries forming in the aftermath of galaxy mergers.
-Notably triple-induced coalescences are expected to have large eccentricities which remain significant until merger~\cite{blaes-2002,hoffman-2007,amaro-2010,bonetti-2018-1,bonetti-2018-2}.
+Notably triple-induced coalescences are expected to have large eccentricities that remain significant until merger~\cite{blaes-2002,hoffman-2007,amaro-2010,bonetti-2018-1,bonetti-2018-2}.

 The above anticipated prospects of future GW observations have motivated the development of eccentric waveform models.
-In the inspiralling phase one usually uses the post-Newtonian (PN) formalism to model the dynamics of the binary.
-This introduces three distinctive timescales.
-The first two, the orbital and the periastron precession timescales, are associated with the conservative dynamics and commonly described by the quasi-Keplerian parametrization~\cite{damour-1985,memmesheimer-2004}.
-The third timescale appears when the dissipative radiation-reaction effects are taken into account~\cite{damour-2004,koenigsdoerffer-2006}.
-Applying this description of the binary, several waveform models have been built~\cite{yunes-2009, cornish-2010, key-2011, huerta-2014,huerta-2017, huerta-2018, gopakumar-2011, tanay-2016, hinder-2018, cao-2017, klein-2018}.
-In general, the far zone gravitational radiation field receives instantaneous and hereditary contributions.
+In the inspiraling phase one usually uses the post-Newtonian (PN) formalism to model the dynamics of the binary.
+This introduces three distinct timescales.
+The first two, the orbital and the periastron precession time scales, are associated with the conservative dynamics and commonly described by the quasi-Keplerian parametrization~\cite{damour-1985,memmesheimer-2004}.
+The third time scale appears when the dissipative radiation-reaction effects are taken into account~\cite{damour-2004,koenigsdoerffer-2006}.
+Several waveform models have been built using this description of a binary~\cite{yunes-2009, cornish-2010, key-2011,huerta-2014,huerta-2017, huerta-2018, gopakumar-2011, tanay-2016, hinder-2018, cao-2017, klein-2018}.
+In general, the far-zone gravitational radiation field receives instantaneous and hereditary contributions.
 The instantaneous part is determined by the state of its source at a given retarded time while the hereditary part depends on the entire dynamical history of the source.
-The latter further contains, notably, tail and memory pieces.
+In particular, the latter contains tail and memory pieces.

 In this work, we concentrate on the memory contributions to the waveform from eccentric binaries.
 Normally we think of gravitational waves as oscillatory perturbations propagating on the background metric at the speed of light.
-However, all GW sources are subject to the so-called gravitational-wave memory effect, which manifests in a difference of the observed GW amplitudes at late and early times,
+However, all GW sources are subject to the so-called gravitational-wave memory effect, which manifests in a difference of the observed GW amplitudes at late and early times: